bandada-infra/bandada/libs/hardhat/README.md

 export default hardhatConfig
 ```

-And use its tasks to create your own `deploy` task and deploy your contract with a ZKGroups address.
+And use its tasks to create your own `deploy` task and deploy your contract with a Bandada address.

 ```typescript
 import { task, types } from "hardhat/config"